 Instant Pot or pressure cooker instructions:

 Saute meat in Instant Pot on high until browned.
 Remove and set aside.
 Saute onions, bell peppers, and garlic until a bit caramelized.
 Add garlic and spices and saute for an additional minute.
 Add all remaining ingredients.
 If the Instant Pot is looking full, leave out the pumpkin puree and stir in after cooking.
 You don't want it to overflow.
-If using dried beans, set the Instant Pot to Beans/Chili for 50 minutes.
-If using canned beans, set it to 35 minutes.
+If using dried beans, set the Instant Pot to Beans/Chili for 40-45 minutes, depending on how soft you like your beans.
+If using canned beans, set it to 30 minutes.
 When finished cooking, turn the valve for quick pressure release.

 Modifications for stovetop or slow cooker: